Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 - The `numgen.f` is very slow.
 Almost as slow as the python version.

 - `numgen.f` has F77 syntax but (I think) uses some non-F77 features.

+- `main.rs` is about 20 times slower than `numgen.c` but far faster than `numgen.f` or `numgen.py`.
+Given how Rust's speed is touted, I'm not sure if this can be greatly improved or if Rust just isn't well optimized for this sort of task yet.